-Participants who agree a nurse can contact will be sent a £5 gift card as a token of appreciation for agreeing to be contacted.
+Participants who agree a nurse can contact will be sent a £5 gift card as a token of appreciation for the agreement.
 This will be sent from the office, with a nurse stage advance letter, prior to the nurse fieldwork start date.

-You don't need to register yourself at a police station.
-Participants can seek reassurance by visiting our website www.natcen.ac.uk/NDNS, using the NatCen freephone number 0800 652 4572, or emailing NDNS@natcen.ac.uk.
+Participants can seek reassurance by visiting our website www.nationaldiet.co.uk, using the NatCen freephone number 0800 652 4572, or emailing NDNS@natcen.ac.uk.
 All these details are found on the advance letter.